-- Comprehensive Assessment – Assessment of your child’s strengths and needs;
+Comprehensive Assessment – An assessment of your child’s strengths and needs;

-- Advocacy – Assistance in advocating for services within the school system and with other service providers;
+Advocacy – Assistance in advocating for services within the school system and with other service providers/entities;

-- Case coordination – Help in ensuring that everyone who is providing support to your child within various settings are all working together in your child’s best interest.
+Case Coordination – Help in ensuring that everyone who is providing support to your child within various settings is working together for your child’s best interest.